stroxler/demo-apps/python/tail-a-file/README.md

 the `tail_to_queue` process; a `try/catch` for a `KeyboardInterrupt` would also have worked here.
 Note that we could easily add extra cleanup into our handler if we wanted to.

+## FileTailer demo: `file_tailer.py`

+In `file_tailer.py`, I use the ideas from `tail_procs.py` to create a class that acts as a context manager and handles both the tailing process and access to the `Queue` for inter-process messaging.

+There are no new threading/multiprocessing ideas here, but wrapping up both ends of the multiprocessing call in a context manager makes the client code much simpler, and helps ensure that we could use this approach in a large program without much risk of leaking child processes.